Murder of Ján Kuciak: Criminal proceedings

-First-degree court trial
+First trial

 On 30 December 2019, one of the accused, Zoltán Andruskó, was sentenced to 15 years in prison after striking a deal with prosecutors.
 Andruskó pleaded guilty to all charges against him, and agreed to be a witness for the prosecution in the trials of the other defendants.
 Due to his cooperation with the murder investigation, the prosecutor proposed a reduction in his sentence from the usual sentence given for these crimes (25 years or life sentence) to 10 years in prison, though this proposal was rejected by the court.
 The court requested a sentence of 15 years in prison, which Andruskó accepted.
 His prison sentence began the same day.

 The trial of Marian Kočner, Alena Zsuzsová, Tomáš Szabó and Miroslav Marček began on 13 January 2020 at the Special Criminal Court in Pezinok.
 The 2016 murder of Peter Molnár, a businessman from Kolárovo, was included in the case.